amaan784/amaan784/README.md

 ## A little about me-

-- I'm student at UCSC majoring in Computer Science
+- I'm a recent Computer Science grad from UCSC
 - The repositories contain some of my work (both ongoing and closed)

 [website]: https://amaan784.github.io/